 Under the current law, young Australians under the age of 18 are only required to be paid super if they work at least 30 hours a week for one employer.

-However, today there are fee caps and stronger protections on low-balance accounts, making the under-18s exclusion age-biased discrimination and adding confusion for both young Australians and businesses, the council noted.
+However, today there are fee caps and stronger protections on low-balance accounts, making the under-18s exclusion age-based discrimination and adding confusion for both young Australians and businesses, the council said.

-The Council also noted that a removal of the threshold would lessen risks of underpayment, which can be more challenging for businesses who increase staff hours over summer.
+The council also said that a removal of the threshold would lessen risks of underpayment, which can be more challenging for businesses that increase staff hours over summer.

-The SMC data shows that about nine in 10 teenagers do not qualify for the 30-hour threshold each week, denying approximately 505,000 young Australians about $368 million in total super contributions a year.
+The SMC data showed that about nine in 10 teenagers do not qualify for the 30-hour threshold each week, denying approximately 505,000 young Australians about $368 million in total super contributions a year.

 Moreover, paying super to all under-18s would result in almost $2,200 in their super accounts for typical teenagers who work at least two years by the time they turn 18.
 This amount is additionally projected to grow to almost $10,000 when they reach the retirement age.

-The SMC acknowledged the impact on some businesses but, it noted, with tax deductions the total cost to business is only about $260 million a year and the Council recommends a transition period to give businesses time to adjust.
+The SMC acknowledged the impact on some businesses but, it said, with tax deductions, the total cost to business is only about $260 million a year and the council recommends a transition period to give businesses time to adjust.

 A similar adjustment time was introduced in 2022 when the government ended another exclusion and required super to be paid for workers earning less than $450 a month.

-SMC deputy CEO Georgia Brumby described the move as “a modest investment for our children’s future” and emphasised that it would only add 0.03 per cent to total employee costs.
+SMC deputy CEO Georgia Brumby described the move as “a modest investment for our children’s future” and said that it would only add 0.03 per cent to total employee costs.

 “SMC supports a phased transition and looks forward to working with employer groups to bring about this key reform in a way that enables a smooth implementation for business,” she said.